mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 important to makers of charts.
 In addition to the star and the vast Bowman Belt, there is one planet.
 This is the gas giant Bowman Prime and its gaggle of moons.
-Clusters of planetoids are found at Bowman Prime’s Trojan points (ahead of it and behind it in its orbit.
+Clusters of planetoids are found at Bowman Prime's Trojan points (ahead of it and behind it in its orbit.
 There are no normal–sized planets in the Bowman system.

 The Bowman system is unusual in other ways.
-Normally the starport is located on the mainworld, but Bowman’s port is actually on Alpha, the innermost moon of Bowman Prime.
+Normally the starport is located on the mainworld, but Bowman's port is actually on Alpha, the innermost moon of Bowman Prime.
 A Scout base of sorts is also located there.
 This is a very small installation which operates a few ships on various missions in the local systems as well as Bowman itself.
-These are often of the ‘rock plotting’ sort, necessary for the maintenance of accurate charts but boring and unglamorous.
+These are often of the 'rock plotting' sort, necessary for the maintenance of accurate charts but boring and unglamorous.

 The population, numbering about 8500, refer to themselves as